Domain Generalisation for Object Detection under Covariate and Concept Shift: Preliminaries

+where changes between different domains in $P(C,B|D)$ are called \emph{label shift}, and in $P(F|C,B,D)$ are referred to as \emph{manifestation shift}.
+It is worth nothing that the two domain shift models in Eqs.\@~(\ref{eq:covcon}) and (\ref{eq:labman}) are mutually exclusive, as they rely on different assumptions about the causal direction between the class and the features in the real world.

-In fact, many of the reported studies in the state-of-the-art \cite{chen2018domain, muandet2013domain} attribute domain shift to the difference in marginals, while they assume conditionals to be stable across domains.
-The standard approach adopted by \cite{chen2018domain, matsuura2020domain} of equalising the marginals across domains is through an explicit domain discriminator $S^{(\psi)}$, which is trained by minimising the following negative discriminator (`domain adversarial' or {\em `dadv'}) loss \cite{goodfellow2014generative},
+The standard approach adopted by \cite{chen2018domain, matsuura2020domain} of finding $\phi$ to address covariate shift by equalising the marginals across domains is through an explicit feature-level domain discriminator $s(F; \psi) \approx P(D|F)$, by min-maxing the domain adversarial loss $\mathcal{L}_{dadv}$: